Dier9181818/Dier9181818/README.md

 Love to...
 - 🥁 playing drums
-- 👩🏻‍🎨 drawing
 - ⛰ mountain climbing
-- 📚 read abt neuroscience and psychology
+- 📚 read about psychology